React Native Runtimes

 Mental model

-• Path = key in the native C++ store
+• Path = key in the native C++ store (each path is its own flat entry)

 On this page